 Bonus

-Send me and @Simone Jovon on slack the script used to the attack with an accurate description of how you solved the challenge by 22 November 2023 to get a 0.5 bonus on the final grade!
+on slack the script used for the attack (yes you need a script!) with an accurate description of how you solved the challenge by 13 November 2024 to get a 0.5 bonus on the final grade!
 As usual, the report should illustrate the step you followed to solve the challenge and be pleasant to read !

 In bocca al lupo! 😁